 Thailand is a place of many wonders, vibrant nature and wonderfully friendly people.
 But her real treasures lie under the water in the breathtaking sea life and with so many world-class beaches to choose from, it can be next to impossible to decide which one to dive beneath the surface of.
-Well we’ve done our research and as far as we’re concerned these are four of the best beaches for snorkelling in Thailand.

 1. Nang Yuan, Near Koh Tao

 Located a short ride on a longtail boat from Koh Tao, to the east of the mainland, Koh Nang Yuan is one of the most popular snorkelling destinations in Thailand.
 It’s also an incredibly beautiful location that has adorned many a tourist photo.
 The area is made up of three small islands that are linked by a strip of white sandy beach.
 You can walk around the islands on foot within a short space of time, but it’s the bays that you really want to explore.